 You can have strong characters in your team but equally you can have vulnerability.
 It is vital to keep an eye on both, as dynamics within a team are everything.

 Once something is said or received in the wrong way – it can be difficult to rewind, as opinions/judgements have already been formed.

-Also it requires the leader to apologise if they get something wrong but also apologise if another member of the team has misinterpreted the information, as potentially this information could have been clearer or delivered in a more effective way.
+Also it requires the leader to apologize if they get something wrong but also apologize if another member of the team has misinterpreted the information, as potentially this information could have been clearer or delivered in a more effective way.

 Showing empathy but maintaining high standards…

 It’s important to recognize that there are always going to be outside influences and this can get in the way of the heavy workload of school life.
 Being aware of your team’s emotional wellbeing is high on the agenda- however it is important not to let standards slip.
 If you need to be flexible – do so.
 If it is taking a colleague slightly longer to complete a task, don’t pile on the pressure by creating a rigorous deadline but meet them half way.
 Trust them- after all, they are professionals!